swup/docs/docs/options/options.md

 # Options

-Swup has a several options that can be passed into a constructor as an object.
+Swup has several options that can be passed in during initialization:

 ```javascript
 const options = {};
 const swup = new Swup(options);
 ```

-## Link Selector
+## linkSelector

 Defines which link elements will trigger page visits.
 By default, all `a` elements with an `href` attribute will receive clicks.